-This tour has something for everyone.
+From colonial Old Havana to Hemingway’s haunts, explore the best of Cuba before rapid transformation leaves the nation forever changed.
 History buffs will be intrigued by Havana, Trinidad and Cienfuegos – all centres that were part of the hub of wealth and commerce during colonial times.
 For those enjoying nature and the outdoors we stay in a mountainous biosphere reserve, the tobacco region of Viñales with its stunning landscape, and in a quiet resort overlooking the Caribbean.
 In addition to these extraordinary locations we will take you to meet farmers, artists, naturalists and ordinary people doing extraordinary things for their communities.
 As with all of our tours, it is rich in content and value, while at the same time slowing down the pace often spending 2 or 3 nights in each area.
-Don’t like early morning starts?
-We never start our day before 9:00 am unless it is absolutely necessary.
-It’s your vacation!

 Varadero/Matanzas (1 night), Soroa (3), Vinales (2), Havana (3), Cienfuegos (2), Trinidad (2), Matanzas (1)